DhruvGupta130/AyuMed/README.md

    ```

 3. **Run the Application**:
-   - To start the application, you can use your Integrated Development Environment (IDE) or run the following command in your terminal:
+   - To start the spring-application, you can use your Integrated Development Environment (IDE) or run the following command in your terminal:
       ```bash
       ./mvnw spring-boot:run
       ```